 Students must present their research and its significance in three minutes or less.
 The challenge is to present complex research information in an engaging, accessible and compelling way using language appropriate to an intelligent but non-specialist audience with the aid of only a single PowerPoint slide.

-In 2017, the winners of each School competition will progress directly to the RMIT University final.
+Prior to 2017, the College ran a semi-final to choose one winner who progressed to the RMIT final.
+Since the restructure of the College, winners of each School competition progress directly to the University final.

 - 2016 – Jeffery Young, School of Engineering

 - 2015 – Kate Polglaze, School of Medical Sciences

 - 2014 – Hua Qian Ang, School of Aerospace, Mechanical and Manufacturing Engineering

 “'Nature: the future of automotive safety'”